jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

   Heatmap analysis showed strong correlations between repayment status variables (**PAY_0 to PAY_6**) and the target variable.
   This indicates that **payment history is the most influential factor in predicting default**.

-* **Pair Plot:**
-  Pair plots were used to visualize relationships between selected numerical features.
-  They revealed patterns and clusters, helping to understand how variables interact with each other.

----

 ### 📊 Categorical Analysis